tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called before a player is added to the connection queue
+ * Called before the player is added to the connection queue
  * Returning true will bypass the queue, returning nothing will by default queue the player

 ## CanCraft